Rino Matsuike: 2024–2025 season

 At the 2024 Finlandia Trophy, her second Grand Prix assignment, Matsuike placed fourth after the short program following a fall on her triple flip.
 However, she placed first in the free skate and second overall, narrowly missing out on the gold medal to compatriot Hana Yoshida by 0.26 points.
 “I was indeed very nervous, but I tried not to think about the Final too much and just skate," she said after the free skate.
 I am very happy now."

 Matsuike's two silver medal results on the Grand Prix series allowed her to qualify for the 2024–25 Grand Prix Final in Grenoble, France.
 She competed at the Grand Prix Final in December and finished in sixth place after receiving under-rotation calls on four of her jumping passes in the free skate.
 Matsuike said that she "really felt like I am still lacking" but that she hoped to make good use of the experience looking forward to the Japan Figure Skating Championships later in the month.
 After the free skate, she said: "Yesterday I was not anxious at all, but today I was quite stressed, so I think I was a little stiff.
 I’m a little disappointed that some of my jumps were unstable, and I think I still have progress to make.
 But I tried my best to skate confidently.
 I want to do my best at the Japan Championships."

 Two weeks later, she competed at the 2024–25 Japan Championships, finishing in fifth place.
 Matsuike was subsequently named to the Four Continents team.
 She was also selected as the first alternate for the 2025 World Championship team.

 In January, Matsuike competed at the 2025 Four Continents Championships in Seoul, South Korea, where she finished in eleventh place.

 2025–2026 season

 Matsuike opened her season by finishing eighth at the 2025 CS Lombardia Trophy.
 The following month, she competed at the 2025 Cup of China, finishing in sixth place overall.

+In November, Matsuike took bronze at 2025 Finlandia Trophy, her fifth Grand Prix medal.
+"Before coming to Helsinki, I wasn't able to really build the practice that I wanted," she said after the free skate.
+"But this performance gave me the confidence.
+I really enjoyed hearing audience cheers here at this arena and I hope my performance left something in audience heart."
+The following month, she competed at the 2025–26 Japan Championships, where she finished eleventh overall.